Transferability Properties of Graph Neural Networks: Proof of Thm. 1

-Theorem \ref{thm:graph-graph-filter-stochastic} thus shows that graph filters are transferable between stochastic graphs in the same graphon family.
-Since these graphs have random edges, the theorem can be applied to graphs of same size.
-If $n_1$ and $n_2$ are different, the transferability bound in Theorem \ref{thm:graph-graph-filter-stochastic} is slightly loose because it is a simplification of the sum of the graphon filter approximation bounds for $\bbG_{\tilde{n}_1}$ and $\bbG_{\tilde{n}_2}$.
-However, this simplification is helpful as it reveals that the graph filter transferability error is dominated by the graph with the largest node and edge stochasticity-to-size ratio --- typically the smallest graph.
+Graph filters are thus transferable across graphs in the same graphon family.
+Since stochastic graphs have random edges, Prop. \ref{thm:graph-graph-filter-stochastic} can be applied to graphs of same size.
+If $n_1\neq n_2$, the transferability bound is slightly loose because it is a simplification of the sum of the graphon filter approximation bounds for $\bbG_{\tilde{n}_1}$ and $\bbG_{\tilde{n}_2}$.
+This simplification is however useful as it shows that the transferability error of graph filters is dominated by the graph with the largest ratio of node/edge stochasticity to graph size, typically the smallest graph.

 Transferability of graph filters is an important result because it means that we can design a filter for one graph and transfer it to another.
-This is possible even if the graphs have different sizes, considerably simplifying signal processing on large graphs.
-In the following, we will show that the benefits of graph filter transferability extend to deep learning.
-This is because their transferability properties are not only inherited, but also augmented by GNNs.
+This is possible even if the graphs have different sizes, which considerably simplifies the linear processing of data supported on large-scale graphs.
+In the following, we will show that graph filter transferability also enables large-scale graph machine learning via GNNs.
+This is because the transferability properties of graph filters are not only inherited, but also augmented by GNNs.

-\begin{remark}[Graph filter transferability on template and weighted graphs] The graph filter transferability result derived for stochastic graphs in Theorem \ref{thm:graph-graph-filter-stochastic} also holds for weighted and template graphs.
-Simply set $\beta(n, \chi_3) = 0$ for both types of graphs and $\alpha(n,\chi_1)=1$ for template graphs.
-While the transferability bounds obtained in this way are correct, tighter bounds can be achieved by combining the triangle inequality with Propositions \ref{lemma:graphon-graph-filter-template} and \ref{lemma:graphon-graph-filter-weighted} respectively, in the same way that Theorem \ref{thm:graphon-graph-filter-stochastic} was used to show Theorem \ref{thm:graph-graph-filter-stochastic}. \end{remark}
+\begin{remark}[Graph filter transferability on template and weighted graphs] The graph filter transferability result for stochastic graphs in Prop \ref{thm:graph-graph-filter-stochastic} also holds for weighted and template graphs.
+Simply set $\beta(n, \chi_3) = 0$ for template and weighted graphs and $\alpha(n,\chi_1)=1$ for template graphs.
+Tighter bounds can be achieved by combining the triangle inequality with Propositions \ref{lemma:graphon-graph-filter-template} and \ref{lemma:graphon-graph-filter-weighted} respectively, in the same way that Prop \ref{thm:graphon-graph-filter-stochastic} was used to show Prop. \ref{thm:graph-graph-filter-stochastic}. \end{remark}